eliaspercy/bioinformatics/README.md

 # bioinformatics
-Coursework for the Computational Thinking Module (COMP 1051)
+Programs for aligning DNA sequences

 Will add descriptions as to the purpose and functionality of each individual file in due course.